 Mrs. O’Bryant and her daughter expressed love and admiration for Dr. Pou and Dr. Nuss, and I was struck by how closely the course of Mr. O’Bryant’s illness intertwined with Dr. Pou’s legal tribulations, and the cost of her decision to curtail her surgical work during this period.
 Mrs. O’Bryant’s faith in Dr. Pou was strong; she said she wouldn’t believe the accusations that Dr. Pou had killed patients no matter what the evidence was.

 I stayed in touch with the family for many months, and we spoke again before the book was published.
-We went over every section that referred to their family for accuracy, and Mrs. O’Bryant seemed pleased with it.
 “You made my day calling,” she said at the end of our talk.
 This was typical of the generosity of families I met over the course of reporting on these events.

 Q: How did Dr. Pou react to the book?